anwarchk/spring-mvc-vcap/README.md

 In the example above, `myrabbit` is the service instance name that you would create from the service catalog.

-> You need a dependency on
+You need a dependency on:

 ```xml
 <dependency>
   <groupId>org.cloudfoundry</groupId>